 Becoming a Flight Nurse

 The flight nurse fulfills an essential niche within the nursing profession.
 The job can be both rewarding and challenging.
-If you become a flight nurse, you will be doing a heroic job in your community and beyond.
+Flight nurses work in unique, constantly changing settings, doing a heroic job for their communities and beyond.